 Methylene blue (brand name: Provayblue) is an over-the-counter and prescription medication (prescriptions are required for injections).
 It may be able to help with a variety of conditions, including methemoglobinemia, malaria, chronic infections like Lyme disease, long-COVID, and even Alzheimer’s disease.

-Recent studies suggest that methylene blue, at low doses, can act as a powerful antioxidant and improve mitochondrial function and the ability for our cells to produce energy.
+Recent studies suggest that methylene blue, at low doses, can act as a powerful antioxidant and improve mitochondrial function and the ability of our cells to produce energy.
 That’s why many people have been using it as a brain-boosting, nootropic supplement.

 The success of methylene blue in these cases can be attributed to its ability to energize mitochondria.
 Since these health issues often lead to chronic mitochondrial damage, methylene blue’s role in enhancing mitochondrial energy production is crucial for revitalizing the cells throughout the body.